GeertJohan/go.rice/README.md

  - implement Seek() for zipFile
  - implement embedding with .a object files
  - automated testing with TravisCI or Drone **important**
+ - in-code TODO's

 Less important stuff:
  - rice.FindSingle(..) that loads and embeds a single file as oposed to a complete directory.
 It should have methods .String(), .Bytes() and .File()
- - think about MustString and MustBytes methods, which wraps String() and Bytes(), but panics on error and have single return value (string or []byte)
- - The rice tool uses a simple regexp to find calls to `rice.Box(..)`, this should be changed to `go/ast` or maybe `go.tools/oracle`?
+ - The rice tool uses a simple regexp to find calls to `rice.FindBox(..)`, this should be changed to `go/ast` or maybe `go.tools/oracle`?
  - idea, os/arch dependent embeds. rice checks if embedding file has _os_arch or build flags.
 If box is not requested by file without buildflags, then the buildflags are applied to the embed file.
  - store meta information for appended (zip) files (mod time, etc)